nickr914/UNVRstream/README.md

 # UNVR Camera Configuration to HTML Page Conversion

-This script reads UNVR camera configuration and generates an HTML page with a grid layout of RTSP streams from the cameras using RTSPtoWeb Server from https://github.com/deepch/RTSPtoWeb.
+This script reads UNVR Protect/camera configuration and generates a config.json and an HTML page with a grid layout of RTSP streams from the cameras using RTSPtoWeb Server from https://github.com/deepch/RTSPtoWeb.

 ## Installation